 At this point, custom ROMs are the only things keeping old Galaxy S2s feeling fresh and vaguely modern.
 If you turned to CyanogenMod as your experience of choice, you've been left stranded on version 11 running Android KitKat.
 Now you're in for a treat.
 Fresh builds of CyanogenMod 12.1 are ready for download.

 Verizon is the only major carrier in the US who offers the HTC One with Android 4.2, but that doesn't mean squat if you intend to flash a custom ROM on it anyway.
 Sense 5 is fast, attractive, and stable - but it isn't for everyone.
 The app drawer could use some work, and the launcher isn't exactly the easiest to customize.
 Besides, the available options pale in comparison to what CyanogenMod offers out of the box.
+So for those of you who like to live on the edge, here's the good news: CyanogenMod 10.2 nightlies are now available for Verizon's HTC One.
 Read More

 The CyanogenMod team has certainly been busy this week; a few days ago we saw the first CyanogenMod 9 nightly builds appear for the AT&T Galaxy S II and HP Touchpad, and now the original Samsung Galaxy S can join in the party, too.